-We are a grass roots Advocacy Group over two hundred people strong from various places, such as the Disability Sector, Students studying Community Services, People living with disabilities and People with a general interest in an ethical and sensitive re-use of Willow Court Tasmania.
+We are a grass roots Advocacy Group over three hundred people strong from various places, such as the Disability Sector, Students studying Community Services, People living with disabilities and People with a general interest in an ethical and sensitive re-use of Willow Court Tasmania.

 Asylums that once segregated and housed people with disabilities have lain empty and often unused for the last decade.
 As the Social Model was rolled out the vacating of these institutions began.
 Tasmania was the first state in Australia to de-institutionalise all of the people it housed.
 This wild social experiment was watched by other states, which also had started their own journey of de-institutionalisation.
 Communities were left with large complexes and equally large maintenance bills, often too much for small municipal councils to bear through their rate payers.
 Theft, arson and vandalism all added to already growing problems.